Glowrot/GuildRecipesXL/README.md

 **Version:** 0.1
 **Game Version:** Turtle WoW (Interface 11200)

-Forked by Glowrot.
-I didn't like how small it was originally.
+I didn't like how small things were in the original version.
 I also have literally no idea how to code, but I made the UI bigger. :high_brightness:

 When you uninstall the original Guild Recipes, and then install this one, it may not work until you /reload in-game.